algorithmica-org/algorithmica/content/english/hpc/simd/shuffling.md

 This code processes around 30 bytes per cycle.
 Theoretically, the inner loop could do 32, but we have to stop it every 15 iterations because the 8-bit counters can overflow.

 The `pshufb` instruction is so instrumental in some SIMD algorithms that [Wojciech Muła](http://0x80.pl/) — the guy who came up with this algorithm — took it as his [Twitter handle](https://twitter.com/pshufb).
-You can calculate population counts even faster: check out his [GitHub repository](https://github.com/WojciechMula/sse-popcount) with different vectorized popcount implementations and his [recent paper](https://arxiv.org/pdf/1611.07612.pdf) for a detailed explanation of the state-of-the-art.
+You can calculate population counts even faster: check out his [GitHub repository](https://github.com/WojciechMula/sse-popcount) with different vectorized popcount implementations and his [recent paper](https://arxiv.org/pdf/1611.07612.pdf) for a detailed explanation of the state of the art.

 ### Permutations and Lookup Tables